 Idaho State’s Sam Dowd beats the odds to become DI player

-In life, Dowd has a buoyancy to him, rising above hardships no kid should ever endure, yet still able to be the most gregarious, genuine person in the room.
+In life, Dowd has a buoyancy to him, rising above hardships no kid should ever endure, yet still be the most gregarious, genuine person in the room.

 He might not be alive without it, much less playing basketball at Idaho State, a year from becoming a college graduate.